-Lately I have been reading a book about Netcat Power Tools and I have picked up new skills that can be used to solve problems in your binary life.
-I never thought or imagined that such a simple tool can be so powerful until the moment i started practising it.
+Lately, I have been reading a book about Netcat Power Tools and I have picked up new skills that can be used to solve problems in your binary life.
+I never thought or imagined that such a simple tool can be so powerful until the moment i started practicing it.

 What is Netcat?

 nc, also known as the TCP/IP swiss army knife is a feature-rich network utility which can be used to read and write data to network connections using TCP or UDP.

 According to the description in the manual page, the nc tool can be used about anything under the sun involving TCP or UDP.
 You can use it to do port scanning, transfer files, create a listener or stream media.
 Is this all you can do with netcat?
 No, but these are the things you guys will learn from our tutorial series for netcat.